ukaea/fair-mast/src/metadata/README.md

 ### Running

-Go and run `mast_db.ipynb` to parse metadata from the database.
+Go and run `mast_db.py` to parse metadata from the database.
+It will be output as a file called `shot_metadata.parquet`.